sleepy-project/docs/en_us/v5/https.md

 # HTTPS Configuration Guide

 > [!WARNING]
 > This document is 100% AI-generated.
-Accuracy is not guaranteed.
+Accuracy of the following content is not guaranteed.

-This guide explains how to configure HTTPS for Sleepy to access your status page securely.
+This document explains how to configure HTTPS for Sleepy to access your status page through a secure connection.

 ## Why Use HTTPS?